PEN Appeal: Ragip Zarakolu and Mehmet Güler

 Fax: 00 90 312 419 3370

-On behalf of the 3,400 members of PEN American Center, an international organization of writers dedicated to protecting freedom of expression wherever it is threatened, we are writing to welcome the acquittal of publisher and PEN American Center Honorary Member Ragip Zarakolu, and to express our concern over the conviction of author Mehmet Güler during the same trial.
+On behalf of the 3,400 members of PEN American Center, an international organization of writers dedicated to protecting freedom of expression wherever it is threatened, we are writing to express our concern regarding the continuing trial of publisher and PEN American Center Honorary Member Ragip Zarakolu and author Mehmet Güler.

-According to our information, on June 10, 2010, a court found writer Mehmet Güler guilty of “spreading propaganda” for the banned Kurdistan Workers Party (PKK) under Article 7/2 of the Anti-Terror Law for his book More Difficult Decisions Than Death, and sentenced him to 15 months in prison.
-Ragip Zarakolu, of Belge Publishing House, which published the novel, was acquitted of the same charge.
-The case was initiated in May 2009, when the prosecutor initially stated that some parts of the novel evoke sympathy for the PKK in its readers, but at a hearing on November 19, 2009, the prosecutor pointed out that no crime had been committed and called for the two to be released.
+According to our information, a court case was initiated in May 2009 against Ragip Zarakolu, founder of the Belge Publishing House, for publishing a novel by N. Mehmet Güler.
+The book, More Difficult Decisions Than Death, led to charges against both men under Article 7/2 of the Anti-Terror Law for “spreading propaganda” for the banned Kurdistan Workers Party (PKK).
+The prosecutor initially stated that some parts of the novel evoke sympathy for the PKK in its readers, but at a hearing on November 19, 2009, the prosecutor pointed out that no crime had been committed and called for the two to be released.
 However, at the next hearing on March 25, 2010, another prosecutor expressed the opposite view—that the book does provide terrorist propaganda.
-The trial was adjourned until June 10, 2010, when the verdicts were announced.
-Güler remains free pending appeal.
+The trial was adjourned until June 10, 2010, when the verdict may be announced.

-PEN American Center is seriously concerned that Mehmet Güler has been convicted and sentenced in violation of his right to freedom of expression as protected under Article 19 of the International Covenant on Civil and Political Rights (ICCPR) and Article 10 of the European Convention on Human Rights (ECHR).
-We hope that Güler will be granted a full acquittal following his appeal, and that the Turkish government will take this opportunity to reconsider how it handles cases of freedom of expression and to review all relevant laws with the goal of bringing them into accord with international human rights standards, in particular the ICCPR and ECHR, to which Turkey is a signatory.
+PEN American Center is seriously concerned that Ragip Zarakolu and Mehmet Güler are being tried in violation of their right to freedom of expression as protected under Article 19 of the International Covenant on Civil and Political Rights (ICCPR) and Article 10 of the European Convention on Human Rights (ECHR).
+We hope the two men will be granted a full acquittal, and that the Turkish government will take this opportunity to reconsider how it handles cases of freedom of expression and to review all relevant laws with a by bringing them into accord with international human rights standards, in particular the ICCPR and ECHR, to which Turkey is a signatory.

 Thank you for your consideration of this urgent matter.